oriapp/mail-contact/README.md

-# contact-foroms-
+# contact-
-contact foroms  - Free 2 use
+contact   - Free 2 use

 you can see the site online at:<a href="https://contact-xyz.glitch.me/"> this link</a>